 Pain is reported to be the main challenge for people with OI besides fractures.
 More than 60 percent of people with OI have chronic pain, and the percentage and complexity increases with age.
 83% of adults with OI have chronic pain.

 In spite of this, there is very little information about how you can manage pain as a child or adult with OI.
-There is also little knowledge and awareness about different kinds of pain in OI among people with OI and professionals.
+There is also little knowledge and awareness about different kinds of pain people with OI have, both among people with OI themselves and professionals.

 An international resource group

 On January 25th 2022 we organized the kick-off of the Pain & OI project, which is a collaboration between the OIFE and the OIF (USA).
 It includes a group of dedicated professionals who have experience in pain management, pain research and/or pain & OI.
 Originally it was thought to be more of a fixed expert group, but people change jobs, projects and priorities.
 So we have renamed it to an international resource group on pain & OI.
 We have also included some experts on other rare bone conditions than OI.